brandonbondig/personal-blog/src/content/blog/how-to-use-eventsources.md

 description: Learn how to use EventSource in JavaScript to enable server-sent events in your web applications.
 ---

-In this blog post, we will explore how to use the `EventSource` interface in JavaScript to handle server-sent events (SSE).
+In this blog post, we'll explore how to use the `EventSource` interface in JavaScript to handle server-sent events (SSE).
 Server-sent events allow servers to push updates to clients in real-time over a single HTTP connection, making them ideal for use cases like live updates, notifications, and real-time data feeds.

 ## Table of contents